Last updated: May 5, 2026

 Most Minnesota seniors who get a family caregiver paid fit two tests: a money test and a care-needs test.

-- Money test: many paid-family-caregiver paths run through Medical Assistance (Minnesota’s Medicaid program).
+- Money test: many paid-family-caregiver paths run through Medical Assistance, Minnesota’s Medicaid program.
 If income is too high, Minnesota says some people can still qualify with a spenddown.
 If the person is 65+ and not yet MA-eligible, ask about Alternative Care.
+Check current income and asset limits before you assume yes or no.

 - Care-needs test: the senior usually needs help with personal care or must meet nursing facility level of care, depending on the program.

-- Setting test: for CFSS, the person must live in the community and not in a skilled nursing facility.
+- Setting test: for CFSS, the person must live in the community, not in a skilled nursing facility.

 - Direction-of-care test: the senior must be able to direct care or have a representative who can.
 In CFSS, that representative cannot also be the paid worker.